-It is possible to breed two large size parents together and get miniature size dogs, just as it is possible to breed two smaller sized
+It is possible to breed two large size parents together and get smaller size dogs, just as it is possible to breed two smaller sized

 parents together to get larger sizes depending on how genetics fall into play.

 COLOR AND MARKINGS

-Aussies will have the full white collar, white blaze, white chest and 4 white feet, and others will be minimal white, even to the point
+markings.
+Some will have the full white collar, white blaze, white chest and 4 white feet, and others will be minimal white, even to the point

 of being 100% coloured with no white or copper markings.
-This is all very acceptable in
+This is all very acceptable in both breeds.

-Aussies.
 While their flashy coat colour

-often make them extremely popular, coat colour should be the last thing you look for when choosing a puppy.
+often makes them extremely popular, coat colour should be the last thing you look for when choosing a puppy.
 No matter how pretty

-your puppy is on the outside, if the personality isn't a match, you will not be happy with your puppy.
+your puppy is on the outside, if the personality isn't a match for your family, you will not be happy with your puppy.
 If you are set on a

 certain colour or gender, then you should be prepared to wait as long as 2-3 years for that perfect puppy to come around.
 A good

 responsible breeder will match you based on personality first and colour and gender second.